 - Were there any surprises, expected or unexpected?

 - Did you encounter domain bidding wars?

-The above questions barely scratch the surface, but gives you a solid place to good start.
+The above questions barely scratch the surface but give you a solid place to a good start.

 Why purchase DNAcademy membership?

 Treat DNAcademy as reinforcement to your mock expiring domain auctions training.

 In my humble opinion, if you’re NOT willing to investing the $300-$500 in DNAcademy.com as a newcomer to domain investing, then you more than deserve to lose everything you own.
 My apologies for being so blunt, but it’s the truth.

 I would have gladly paid the $300-$500 back then versus the nearly $12K and time spent figuring it out on my own.

 And in case you’re wondering, I invested in the course when it first hit the market a year or so ago.
 I’ve vetted the course myself and it’s worth every penny for both new and seasoned domain investors.